-Aqualand waterpark is one of the most popular family attractions, though ticket prices might feel steep (day tickets adult/child aged 5-12 £24/17); consider the two-day ticket (adult/child £31/22) for better value.
-Alternatively, stay in a resort such as kid-friendly Aquis Sandy Beach, which has its own waterslides, and you may not need to factor in waterparks as a separate cost.
+Aqualand waterpark is one of the most popular family attractions, though ticket prices might feel steep (day tickets adult/child aged 5-12 £24/17); consider the two-day ticket (adult/child £38/30) for better value.
+Alternatively, stay in a kid-friendly resort that has its own waterslides, and you may not need to factor in waterparks as a separate cost.

 Likewise, it’s free to ramble the trails to Corfu’s dramatic fortresses.
 Park your car in Krini village and walk through an olive orchard to Angelokastro, a craggy Byzantine-era castle that fended off the Turks throughout the sieges of Corfu in the 16th century.